 Generally, dominant companies are free to decide whether to deal (or not) with a counterparty.
-As Advocate General Jacobs confirmed in Bronner, it is 'generally pro-competitive and in the interest of consumers to allow a company to retain for its own use facilities which it has developed for the purpose of its business' (Case C-7/97 Bronner ECLI:EU:C:1998:264, paragraph 57).
-Refusal to supply cases have generally concerned alleged exclusion of rivals (ie, refusals to deal that may provoke the elimination of a competitor) or other conduct clearly in pursuit of an anticompetitive aim.
+As Advocate General Jacobs confirmed in Bronner, it is 'generally pro-competitive and in the interest of consumers to allow a company to retain for its own use facilities which it has developed for the purpose of its business' (case C-7/97 Bronner ECLI:EU:C:1998:264, paragraph 57).
+Refusal to supply cases have generally concerned alleged exclusion of rivals (ie, refusals to deal that may eliminate competition).
 As a practical matter, absent a competitive relationship between the customer and the dominant company, a refusal to supply an actual or potential customer is very unlikely to infringe article 102 of the TFEU.

 Even when dealing with rivals, though, a refusal to supply products or access to facilities can be found abusive only in exceptional circumstances.
-The following three conditions need to be met for this to be the case (Case C-7/97 Bronner ECLI:EU:C:1998:569; Cases 6/73 to 7/73 Commercial Solvents ECLI:EU:C:1974:18; Cases T-374/94 et al, European Night Services and Others ECLI:EU:T:1998:198):
+The following three conditions need to be met for this to be the case (case C-7/97 Bronner ECLI:EU:C:1998:569; cases 6/73 to 7/73 Commercial Solvents ECLI:EU:C:1974:18; cases T-374/94 et al, European Night Services and Others ECLI:EU:T:1998:198):